Samuel Andrews (chemist): Life and career

 Andrews already had some experience in production in the newly discovered oilfields of western Pennsylvania when, in 1862, he approached two Cleveland produce merchants to become stockholders in a new enterprise.
-One was John D. Rockefeller, who saw the potential in Andrews' plan and invested in the venture.
-With this capital, Andrews designed and began a small refinery in Cleveland.
+One was John D. Rockefeller, the other Maurice Clark, who saw together the potential in Andrews' plan and invested in the venture.
+With this capital, Andrews designed and began a small refinery called Andrews, Clark & Co., later christened "Excelsior Works", a mile and a half from downtown Cleveland.

-Ida M. Tarbell, an early investigative journalist and the author of The History of Standard Oil, described Andrews as "a mechanical genius" who "devised new processes" to create a better product.
+Ida M. Tarbell, an early investigative journalist and the author of The History of Standard Oil, described Andrews as "a mechanical genius", who "devised new processes" to create a better product.
 He is credited with inventing the chemical process called fractional distillation, which is the separation of crude oil into its components.

 While he left Standard Oil early, he did try to display his wealth by building a mansion on Cleveland's Euclid Avenue, also known as "Millionaire's Row".
 Andrews dreamed of entertaining Queen Victoria at the home, but that dream never came to fruition.
-The home was so large that the servants could not function effectively, and it was soon closed and remained vacant for 25 years until it was eventually bulldozed in 1923.
+The home was so large that the servants could not function effectively, and it was soon closed and remained vacant for 25 years, until it was eventually bulldozed in 1923.

 His better-known partners, Rockefeller and Henry Morrison Flagler, are credited with the marketing strategies and schemes that capitalized on Andrews' technical expertise.
 Andrews often disagreed with Rockefeller's aggressive growth, and soon Rockefeller offered to buy Andrews out.
 Andrews took the offer and sold out all his stock in 1874.
 Flagler's wife's ill-health later turned his attention to Florida, where he founded the Florida East Coast Railway and helped develop many resort communities, most notably the cities of Palm Beach and Miami.
 While Flagler began a new career in Florida, Andrews remained in Ohio and New Jersey.
 The last remaining influential shareholder, Henry Huttleston Rogers, decided as Flagler to diversify his investments, he embarked on the railroad business and set up the Virginian Railway.